BGSpiegl/GCparagon/src/GCparagon/README.md

 You might want to do this inside a tmux session from which you can detach.
 Preset 3 computations will take around 50 minutes for each sample.

-To compute the depth of coverage validation results, one can either use the deposited [Zenodo DoC CSV data] and place it in the coverages folders ([TSSs](accessory_files/TFBSs/coverages and accessory_files/TFBSs/coverages), and [TFBSs](accessory_files/TFBSs/coverages and accessory_files/TFBSs/coverages)) OR create these coverage CSV files themselves using the [template driver script](src/utilities/c60bp_DoC_extraction_template.sh) which calls the [DoC extraction script](src/utilities/analyse_coverage_pysam_presum_c60.py) on the BAM files.
+To compute the validation results for the depth of coverage signals, one can either use the deposited [Zenodo DoC CSV data] and place it in the coverages folders ([TSSs](accessory_files/TFBSs/coverages and accessory_files/TFBSs/coverages), and [TFBSs](accessory_files/TFBSs/coverages and accessory_files/TFBSs/coverages)) OR create these coverage CSV files themselves using the [template driver script](src/utilities/c60bp_DoC_extraction_template.sh) which calls the [DoC extraction script](src/utilities/analyse_coverage_pysam_presum_c60.py) on the BAM files.
 The template script must be completed with the appropriate paths before being called (see comments within file).

-The figure 3 plots can be created using the DoC & reference GC content computation scripts for [TFBSs](src/utilities/create_TFBS_subplot_figure.py) and [TSSs](src/utilities/create_TSS_subplot_figure.py).
+The plots used in figure 3 can be created using the DoC & reference GC content computation scripts for [TFBSs](src/utilities/create_TFBS_subplot_figure.py) and [TSSs](src/utilities/create_TSS_subplot_figure.py).